-Eureka intends to locate a new exploration partner for the FG Gold or, subject to market conditions, operate its own exploration program on the interpreted offset of the Main Zone which was discovered in 2016 from a thorough re-interpretation of a 2007 airborne survey.
-Eureka believes that a successful drilling program on the offset on the Main Zone could add significantly to the known gold resources at the property.
+Eureka intends to conduct an exploration program on the interpreted offset of the Main Zone which was discovered in 2016 from a thorough re-interpretation of a 2007 airborne survey.
+However, timing of an exploration program is not certain.
+The Company believes that a successful drilling program on the offset on the Main Zone could add significantly to the known gold resources at the property.